damienwhaley/challenge-cashapp/README.md

 ## TL;DR

-This challenge response is coded in JavaScript running in Node 14.15.0.
-You will need that on the machine you are running this code on.
-I resisted the temptation of including a Dockerfile.
+This challenge response is written in JavaScript running in Node 14.15.0.
+You will need that installed on the machine you are running this code on.

 To get this code running you should do the following: